nushell/nushell.github.io/book/operators.md

 ## Order of Operations

+The precedence order of operations can be found using the command: `help operators | sort-by precedence -r`

-Operations are evaluated in the following order (from highest precedence to lowest):
+Article form of the order (from highest to lowest precedence):

 - Parentheses (`()`)
 - Exponentiation/Power (`**`)